Ryanair hikes full-year fare and passenger outlook

 This is up from previous guidance for 207 million passengers.

-Average fares rose 4% in its third quarter to the end of December and the carrier said it now expects fares to rise by up to about 9%, against the 7% increase previously forecast.
+Average fares rose 4% to 44 euros (£38.18) in its third quarter to the end of December and the carrier said it now expects fares to rise by up to about 9%, against the 7% increase previously forecast.

 Ryanair said it is “cautiously guiding” for full-year underlying profits after tax of 2.13 billion to 2.23 billion euros (£1.84 billion to £1.93 million).